Canon 5D Mark IV vs Sony A7S II

 Studio photographers will appreciate that the Canon 5D Mark IV (unlike the A7S II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5D Mark IV and the A7S II are recent models that are part of the current product line-up of Canon.
+The 5D Mark IV is a recent model that features in the current product line-up of Canon.
 In contrast, the A7S II has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the A7S II was succeeded by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Mark IV Manual (free pdf) or the online Sony A7S II Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 5D Mark IV and the Sony A7S II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.